Limes are a citrus fruit often used to accent flavors in foods. They are a common ingredient in Mexican, Vietnamese, and Thai cuisine.

 Lime juice has demonstrated antibacterial and antifungal properties.

-A recent study published in Evidence-Based Complementary and Alternative Medicine linked the effects of consuming citrus to
+A recent study published in Evidence-Based Complementary and Alternative Medicine linked the effects of consuming citrus to controlling Helicobacter pylori (H. pylori) infections.

 The risks of developing asthma are lower in people who consume high amounts of certain nutrients.
 Low levels of vitamin C are commonly found in people with asthma, leading researchers to believe that there is a relationship between vitamin C consumption and asthma prevention.

-One recent study also showed that vitamin C could
+One recent study also showed that vitamin C could help protect against the triggering of asthma symptoms by air pollution.

 Increasing iron absorption

-Iron deficiency is the
+Iron deficiency is the most common nutrient deficiency in the world.

 Pairing foods that are high in vitamin C with foods that are rich in iron will maximize the body’s ability to absorb iron, particularly when taking in iron from plant-based iron sources.